 Welcome to the true, original and genuine Fenlander Gundogs,Trade Mark Registered.
 This website is set to introduce and document the history, development and concept behind the evolution of this style of versatile working dog.
 Primarily this style of dog was developed to fill a shortfall in useful breeding stock of the large English Springer Spaniel (ESS) due to the excessive use of the diminutive field trial style working ESS.
-It was soon apparent that with the first crossings that my original Springers were surpassed in hunting and working abilities.
-Henceforth a breeding project has progressed since 2001, culminating in a blending of my Springer line with carefully selected Weimaraner blood and more recently excellent working English Pointer blood, to an extent that I am confidently able to offer them to the gundog fraternity as an excellent alternative to other HPRs.
-There are now other offshoots of this careful breeding program in the pipeline which will suit other styles and the detail will become evident as you browse the website.
+It was soon apparent that with the first crossings that my excellent original Springer line were improved in scenting and working abilities.
+Henceforth a breeding project has progressed since 2001, culminating in a blending of my Springer line with the carefully selected Weimaraner blood and later excellent working English Pointer blood, and more recently Brittany for the bobtail gene and last Korthols Griffon/German wire hair for the coat.
+Other breeds and lines such as English Setters, Braque d'auvergne have been tried but proved unsuitable outcrosses.
+The most working instinctive dogs have been selected and bred back into the original Fenlander line to optimise trainablity, drive, energy and instinct with a loveable friendly disposition.
+The direction is for a smallish HPR up to 23in, tall enough to be seen and work in tall root crops without excessive jumping, that quarters fairly close within gunshot range, points, jump/swim across dykes and drains for retrieves, enter heavy cover, sit quietly at peg or in hide.
+I am confident now to offer them to the shooting and hawking folk which are taking much interest recently as an worthy alternative to other HPRs.
+There is another offshoot breeding program the Fen Spaniel line, with carefully selected English Springer blood a smaller wirehaired dog of predominately Springer blood for beating and rough shooting.

-It has always been my hope that every Fenlander that I breed should enter an active working life, although they also prove to make excellent familypets albeit needing extensive stimulation and exercise.
+It has always been my hope that every Fenlander that I breed should enter an active working life, that said they also prove to make excellent family pets albeit needing plenty of stimulation and exercise.

 MY BEGINNING